act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 If the [instruments][instrument] used to pass some of the atomic rules are not keyboard accessible, or not [included in the accessibility tree][], passing this rule can still leave many users without a way to bypass blocks of repeated content.
 WCAG's definition of [mechanism][] has a note saying that it "needs to meet all success criteria for the conformance level claimed".
 This includes [Success Criterion 2.1.1 Keyboard](https://www.w3.org/TR/WCAG21/#keyboard-accessible) and [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG21/#name-role-value) which are both at level A.

-This rule, only check if there is a way to bypass at least one section of repeated content.
+This rule, only checks if there is a way to bypass at least one section of repeated content.
 On pages with several interleaved repeated and non-repeated content, this is not sufficient to satisfy [Success Criterion 2.4.1 Bypass blocks][sc241].
 Checking for more sections to bypass was considered but rejected due to both the added complexity it would create and the risk of having false positives in some cases.

 ## Background